Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Implementation of Other Methods

-Following the discussion in the Subsection 2.4, we have implemented the GMP-PS.
+Following the discussion in Section~\ref{sec2.4}, we have implemented the GMP-PS.
 Here the marginal for both models is estimated by constructing a path between the prior distribution to the posterior distribution of the model.
-Due to very high-dimensionality of the model, the mode of prior and posterior distribution are far apart.
+Due to very high-dimensionality of the model, the modes of prior and posterior distribution are far apart.
 So as discussed before, the MCMC sampling along the path fails to sample smoothly and fluctuates between the two modes in a chaotic way near the prior mode.
-Hence the estimate of marginal of both the models become very unstable.
-Due to the poor estimation of BF this method also fails to choose the correct model very often.
-As in the case of GMP-PS, AIS with GM path did not also work well.
-Hence, we implemented AIS with PAM-path.
+Hence, the estimate of the marginal of both the models becomes very unstable.
+Due to the poor estimation of BF, this method also fails to choose the correct model very often.
+As in the case of GMP-PS, the AIS with the GM path also did not work well.
+Hence, we implemented the AIS with the PAM-path.
 Implementation of PAM-AIS is also very time intensive, so we have only implemented PAMP-AIS with MCMC sample size 5000.
-PAM-AIS not only shows very high MCMC-variance, but it also fails to choose correct model many a time, when the 2-factor model is correct.
-The last methods we looked at are,
+PAM-AIS not only shows very high MCMC-standard deviation, but it also fails to choose the correct model many a time, when the 2-factor model is correct.
+The last methods we looked at are the following: